jnizniowski/OMDL/README.md

 # OMDL (Oh My dataLayer)

 **OMDL** is a script for automated collection and validation of dataLayer events from websites.
-It simulates user journeys and recordS selected – or all – DL events to a spreadsheet with all necessary info.
+It simulates user journeys and records selected – or all – DL events to a spreadsheet with all necessary info.

 If you regularly go through a website to verify dataLayer events and their content, this script can save you a lot of time.
 Once configured, it'll do your job in a few minutes.
 You'll know what, when, and where was fired to the dataLayer.

 The most obvious scenario is **validation of the ecommerce funnel.** With OMDL, you can simulate almost every scenario from visiting a product page to a purchase, including sign-in or filling a shipping info to a form.

-It can also be configured to randomly examine pages from a list or click random elements (e.g. links) on a website.
+It can also be configured to randomly examine pages from a list or click random elements (like links) on a website.

 OMDL stands for "Oh My dataLayer", but if you need a more official name for your boss, feel free to call it _Operational Monitoring of dataLayer_.